WLCG-AuthZ-WG/hackathon/authorization-flows.md

    obtained token

 3. RUCIO exchanges this token with one suitable to submit transfers to FTS.
-   This is done using the `token exchange` flow.
+   Also RUCIO needs the ability to manage the user transfer while the user is disconnected.
+The set of scopes requested in the exchange is built by expanding the scopes originally linked to the token with the `offline_access` scope.
 Audience is restricted using the `audience` parameter.

    Below is an example token exchange request:

 ```
 POST /token HTTP/2